How Fast is Considered Reckless Driving in NY?

 How fast is considered reckless driving in New York?

 Reckless driving in NY is anything over 30 mph.
-Like most traffic violations, the more citations you are issued for reckless driving, the more severe the consequences.
+The more citations issued for reckless driving, the more severe the consequences.

 Reckless driving is defined by negligence or willful disobedience to the rules of the road.
 If you have received a fine for reckless driving, the officer deemed your actions to be inconsiderate of the pedestrians or other drivers around you.